-The National Disability Strategy was published in July 2021, it is a cross-government strategy to improve the lives of disabled people.
+The National Disability Strategy published in July 2021, is a cross-government strategy to improve the lives of disabled people.

 In January 2022, the High Court ruled the strategy unlawful, based on a case brought by four disabled people in relation to the consultation process.
-The Government has applied for permission to appeal.
-In June 2022, the Government announced it intends to pause parts of the strategy while the legal case is pursued.
+The Government paused some parts of the strategy while they appealed the ruling.
+In July 2023 the Court of Appeal ruled the High Court was wrong to find that the strategy was unlawful.

 What’s in the strategy?

-The National Disability Strategy was informed by the UK Government’s Disability Survey, which ran from January to April 2021, engagement with disability stakeholders, some disabled people, academics, charities and think tanks.
+The National Disability Strategy was informed by the UK Government’s Disability Survey, which ran from January to April 2021, and engagement with disability stakeholders, disabled people, academics, charities and think tanks.

 The strategy is UK-wide but individual policies vary across the nations.
 For details of the devolved strategies please the Library briefing, Disability strategies in Wales, Scotland and Northern Ireland.

-It’s split into three parts.
-Overall, it aims to address difficulties people with disabilities face daily, including:
+It’s split into three parts and aims to address difficulties people with disabilities face daily, including:

 The first part (Part 1: practical steps now to improve disabled people’s everyday lives) set out immediate actions the Government would take under the following headings: